gscafo78/docker-openvpn/README.md

 # Requirement

 Docker must be configured to run Linux Docker containers.
-If it's not the case already, right click on the Docker icon and then click on "Switch to Linux containers...".
+You need the certificates, you can use [Docker-openssl](https://github.com/gscafo78/docker-openssl)

 # Build Docker Image